Denzeduous/avian-lang.org-source/content/about.md

 ---
+title: "About"
 date: 2020-01-20T20:27:17-07:00
 ---

-# Avian:
-## The First Actor-Oriented Programming Language
+# Avian: The First Behavior-Oriented Programming Language

-Hello and welcome to Avian, the first programming language created for the [Actor-Oriented Programming (AOP) paradigm](https://avian-lang.org/aop/).
+Hello an welcome to Avian, the first programming language created for the [Behavior-Oriented Programming (BOP) paradigm](https://avian-lang.org/bop/).
-Avian was made with the pillars of AOP in mind:
+Avian was made with the pillars of BOP in mind:

 - Explicitness over implicitness
-- Employment
+- Appointment
 - Inheritence
 - Polymorphism